Freedom of religion in Syria: Personal status laws

 In Syria, two kinds of judicial systems exist: a secular and a religious one.
 Secular courts hear matters of public, civil and criminal law.
 Religious courts that exercise specialized jurisdiction are divided into shari'a courts, doctrinal courts, and spiritual courts.
 They hear personal status law cases only.
-Shari'a courts regulate disputes among Syrian Muslims, whereas doctrinal courts are empowered to guarantee the personal status decisions of members of the Druze cult.
+Shari'a courts regulate disputes among Syrian Muslims, whereas doctrinal courts are empowered to guarantee the personal status decisions of members of the Druze faith.
 Spiritual courts can also settle personal status matters for Jewish, Christian and other non-Muslim groups.
 Decisions of all of the religious courts may be appealed to the canonical and spiritual divisions of the Court of Cassation.

 However, in 2016 the de facto autonomous Federation of Northern Syria - Rojava for the first time in Syrian history introduced and started to promote civil marriage as a move towards a secular open society and intermarriage between people of different religious backgrounds.